patcha-ranat/local-airflow-k8s-helm/README.md

 ## Introduction

-This project focuses on deploying Apache Airflow on a local Kubernetes (K8s) environment using Minikube and the official Airflow Helm chart.
-Additionally, it ensures that DAGs, developed locally on your computer, are accessible to the deployed Airflow scheduler and webserver in real-time through volume mounting, utilizing persistent storage using Kubernetes Persistent Volumes (PV) and Persistent Volume Claims (PVC).
+This project focuses on deploying Apache Airflow in a local Kubernetes (K8s) environment using Minikube and the official Airflow Helm chart. it also ensures that locally developed DAGs are accessible to the deployed Airflow scheduler and webserver in real-time through volume mounting, with persistent storage managed by Kubernetes Persistent Volumes (PV) and Persistent Volume Claims (PVC).

 ### What we are gonna do